 In Southeast Asia, a new breed of designers is disrupting the fashion industry — in the best way possible.

 For the past decade, this region has been a fertile ground for international fast-fashion brands.
 In the Philippines alone, one of the biggest retailers in the country gained a revenue amounting to 6.9 billion in 2018.
 Southeast Asia has also become a place booming with factories dedicated to producing cheap garments.
-But against all odds, these new batch of homegrown talents are breaking norms.
+But against all odds, this new batch of homegrown talents are breaking norms.
 They embrace their heritage and showcase it in their designs, celebrate inclusivity instead of exclusivity, and are at the forefront in the fight for sustainable fashion.

 Meet the Southeast Asian designers who are reshaping the way we dress.